CADWR-Climate-Change-Program/sac-sma-decision-scaling/README.md

 ![Figure 1.
 SAC-SMA Modules](docs/sac-sma-schematic.PNG)

+# SAC-SMA-DS Application to Central Valley Water System
-The SAC-SMA-DS hydrologic model is used to simulate streamflow at 32 locations throughout the CVS watershed.
+The SAC-SMA-DS hydrologic model is used to simulate streamflow at 32 locations throughout the Central Valley water system watersheds.
 As shown in Figure 2, these 32 streamflow simulations include:

 - **Calibration Set I**: 12 rim inflows to major reservoirs throughout the area contributing runoff to the Sacramento-San Joaquin Delta.